 The application of environmental biotechnology in wastewater treatment and bioremediation has not come even half-way.
 Future expectations for rapid improvements and growth in the industry exist as more research resources are now available.
 Various governments globally have set regulations that ease the patent acquisition process for reliable and efficient environmental biotechnology innovations.

 More public sensitization is necessary to educate various communities on the importance of using biofuels as opposed to toxic pollutants.
-Environmental conservation is a global issue as climate change and global warming are the wakening call!
+Environmental conservation is a global issue like climate change, and global warming is the wakening call!